Per-display control

 Pause, clear, or skip per display

-Works with single videos and rotating collections
+Works with single videos and rotating Playlists

 Built for real desk setups